TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/AllSortedByDate.md

 ### 2022-07-28 - Increases USA Paladin Composite Armor bonus by 100% <a name='link__20220728__777_paladin_composite_armor_bonus'></a>
 **Changes**

 - **TWEAK**: The Composite Armor bonus of the USA Paladin is increased by 100%, from 100 to 200.
-This matches the Armor bonus for the Crusader Tank.
+This matches the Composite Armor bonus for the USA Crusader Tank.

 **Links**

 - [https://github.com/TheSuperHackers/GeneralsGamePatch/pull/777](https://github.com/TheSuperHackers/GeneralsGamePatch/pull/777)

-**Labels:** buff, bug, controversial, minor, usa, v1.0
+**Labels:** buff, controversial, design, minor, usa, v1.0

 **Authors:** xezon